Cycling74/rnbo.example.juce/README.md

 ```
 cd your-project-folder
-git submodule update --init --recursive
+git submodule update --init --recursive --progress
 ```

+Strictly speaking you don't need that last `--progress` flag, but it's nice to have some progress indication.
 That's all you'll need to do to get set up!
 Now you can start exporting from RNBO and building your application.

 ### Working with RNBO and Building Your Project